tc39/source-map/proposals/scopes.md

   * DATA column
     * Note: This is relative to the start column of the last callsite if it had the same offset into `sources` and the same line or absolute otherwise
   * Note: When this field is set, it's an inlined function, called from that expression.
-* bindings: (only existing if `has bindings` flag is set)
+* bindings:
-  * DATA number of bindings (N)
-    * Note: N must match the number of variables in the definition scope
+  * Note: the number of bindings must match the number of variables in the definition scope
-    * N times
+  * for each binding:
     * Let M be the number of sub-ranges for the current variable in this generated range (where the expression differs on how to obtain the current variable’s value)
     * DATA relative offset into `names` field
       * Note: The value expression for the current variable either for the whole generated range (if M == 1), or for the sub-range that starts at the beginning of this generated range.
     * If M > 1, then
       * DATA negative number of sub-ranges (-M)
       * (M - 1) times
         * DATA line in the generated code
         * DATA column in the generated code
           * Note: This is the point (exclusive) in the generated code until the previous expression must be used to obtain the current variable’s value.
           * Note: The line is relative to the previous sub-range line or the start of the current generated range item if it’s the first.
           * Note: The column is relative to the column of the previous sub-range if it’s on the same line or absolute if it’s on a new line.
         * DATA relative offset into `names` field
           * Note: The expression to obtain the current variable’s value in the sub-range that starts at line/column and ends at either the next sub-range start or this generated range’s end.
           * Note: Use -1 to indicate that the current variable is unavailable (e.g. due to shadowing) in this sub-range.

 #### End Generated Range